 Others: People can be depressed because they suffer the consequences of ignoring the counsel of God’s Word (Jeremiah 8:3-22; Psalm 107:1-22).

-Jesus: In the Garden of Gethsemane, Jesus agonized to the point of sweating blood.
-Although he knew no sin, He was about to become sin for us (2 Corinthians 5:21).

 How Did Jesus Cope When His Soul was Downcast?

 In His incarnation, Jesus bore our griefs and carried our sorrows all the way to the cross (Isaiah 53:1-12).
 Because of this, He can truly be our compassionate and empathetic High Priest (Hebrews 4:14-16).
 He experienced in a real body every emotion that we have.
 This includes soul-crushing depression.
 Let’s go to the Garden of Gethsemane and see if we can identify His coping mechanisms.
 Read Matthew 26:36-39 below.